nclaeys/axxes_integrated_exercise/README.md

 2. If you are confident in your solution, you may test the integration with AWS.
 For this you would need to make the following changes:
 - configure your aws_profile to connect to the correct aws_account and use the correct credentials.
 You can then use AWS_PROFILE=... before executing your python code
 - write the files to your own path on the s3 bucket (integrated-exercise-resources).
 Prefix the path on the s3 bucket with your first name like: niels-data/...
 3. create a aws batch job definition that allows you to run your job using AWS batch.
-Use the following AWS role: <TODO>.
-Try wether you can get this working using Terraform.
-You will need to create an ecr repository for your docker image that will be used in AWS batch
+Use the AWS role with name: integrated-exercise-batch-job-role.
+- Try wether you can get this working using Terraform: https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/batch_job_definition
+- You will need to create an ecr repository for the docker image that will be used in AWS batch.
+In order to push images, make sure you are logged into the private ecr repository:
+`aws ecr get-login-password --region eu-west-1 | docker login --username AWS --password-stdin <account-id>.dkr.ecr.eu-west-1.amazonaws.com`
+- you can use any python base image to start from
+- trigger a job from the AWS batch definition using the AWS console UI
 4. create the Airflow dag for ingesting the data every day at midnight.
 For this I have setup MWAA in the AWS account, which you will all share together.
 Make sure you prefix your dag with your firstname.
 Use the AWS console and the MWAA UI to accomplish this step
+5. (bis) make sure you handle timezones correctly
-5. (bis) You can also write integration tests with the API and or s3 using localstack
+6. (bis) You can also write integration tests with the API and or s3 using localstack

 Note: 1 is required before moving along to the next task.
 2-3-4 can be done at a later time if you want to combine it with Task 2 or you did not have the respective training session.